-St. James sponsors or participates in many annual and several one-of-a-kind special events during the year, including our always popular Blessing of the Animals (this year on Oct.
-6th), our Mardi Gras feast, and other seasonal celebrations.
+St. James sponsors or participates in many annual and several one-of-a-kind special events during the year, including our always popular Blessing of the Animals, our Mardi Gras feast, and other seasonal celebrations.
 We offer spiritual travel experiences and quarterly book readings and discussions are offered to enhance worship development and personal growth.
-For more information about what we can offer you, please send us an email at firstname.lastname@example.org.
+For more information about what we can offer you, please send us an email at email@example.com.

 <!-- Global site tag (gtag.js) - Google Analytics -->

 <script async src="https://www.googletagmanager.com/gtag/js?id=UA-116562860-1"></script>

 gtag('js', new Date());